francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 This result explains our toy simulations.
 But what about other non-strict saddles?
 We know that there are plenty others in the loss landscape.
 Do they also become strict in the equilibrated energy, i.e. after PC inference?
 In the paper we then consider a general saddle type of which the origin is one (technically saddles of rank zero) and prove that indeed they all become strict in the equilibrated energy.
+We address other saddle types experimentally (see below).

 ## Experiments <a name="exps"></a>